TahaGorme/slashy/README.md

   "webhook": "webhook url", //webhook to log certain things "autoDeposit": true, // enable if you want to auto deposit money in your bank "autoSell":true, //enable if you want to sell sellable items automatically,
-    "autoGift": true, //enable if you want auto items transfer from alts to main "mainAccount": "your main account token",
+    "autoGift": false, //enable if you want auto items transfer from alts to main "mainAccount": "your main account token",
         "giftBlacklist":[//items which you dont want the auto gifter to gift "Hunting rifle",